NFDI4BIOIMAGE/training/_sources/authors/anna_kreshuk.md

 The Microscopy data analysis: machine learning and the BioImage Archive course, which focused on introducing programmatic approaches used in the analysis of bioimage data via the BioImage Archive, ran in May 2023.

-Tags: Bioimage Analysis, Python, Artificial Intelligence
+Tags: Bioimage Analysis, Python, Artificial Intelligence, Include In Dalia

 Content type: Video, Slides